merely-useful/py-rse/index.md

 These arguments are plausible.
 However,
-studies such as @Fucc2016,@Fucc2017 don't support them: in practice, writing tests first or last doesn't appear to affect productivity.
+studies such as @Fucc2016 and @Fucc2017 don't support them: in practice, writing tests first or last doesn't appear to affect productivity.
 What *does* have an impact is working in small, interleaved increments,